vipulbhj/CHIP-8-Toolchain-in-RUST/README.md

 # CHIP-8 Toolchain in Rust

-This project started as a simple experiment: write a CHIP-8 emulator in Rust and learn more about emulator development along the way.
-The fact that CHIP-8 has a library of fun games to run was a nice bonus.
+This project started as a simple experiment: write a CHIP-8 emulator in Rust to explore emulator development.
+I picked CHIP-8 because it has a library of fun games.

-While building the emulator, I gained a new appreciation for the CHIP-8 architecture.
+While building the emulator, I gained appreciation for the CHIP-8 architecture.
 It's remarkably simple, yet people managed to create surprisingly sophisticated software with it.
 That inspired me to go beyond the emulator itself and build the tools needed to create CHIP-8 software from scratch.

-The goal of this repository is to become a small but complete CHIP-8 toolchain for writing, assembling, and running CHIP-8 programs.
+The goal of this repository is to become a small but complete CHIP-8 toolchain for writing, assembling, de-assembling and running CHIP-8 programs.

 **_BE CURIOUS.
 HAVE FUN._**